-Item Description Description Specifies the description or name of tunnel.
-Protocol Specifies the communication protocol.
+Protocol Specifies the description or name of tunnel.
+Protocol • UDP - The OpenVPN communicates using UDP. • TCP server - The OpenVPN communicates using TCP server mode. • TCP client - The OpenVPN communicates using TCP client mode. • UDPv6 - The OpenVPN communicates using UDP ov IPv6. • TCPv6 server - The OpenVPN communicates using UDP ov IPv6 in server mode. • TCPv6 client - The OpenVPN communicates using TCD over IPv6 in server mode. • TCPv6 client - The OpenVPN communicates using TCD over IPv6 in client mode.
+UDP/TCP port Specifies the port of the relevant protocol (UDP or TCP).
+Specifies the IPv4, IPv6 address or domain name of the opposition of the tunnel.
 UDP - The OpenVPN communicates using UDP.
-TCP server - The OpenVPN communicates using TCP in server mode.
-TCP client - The OpenVPN communicates using TCP in client mode.
-UDPv6 - The OpenVPN communicates using UDP over IPv6.
-TCPv6 server - The OpenVPN communicates using TCP over IPv6 in server mode.
-TCPv6 client - The OpenVPN communicates using TCP over IPv6 in server mode.
+TCP server - The OpenVPN communicates using TCP server mode.
+TCP client - The OpenVPN communicates using TCP client mode.
+UDPV6 - The OpenVPN communicates using UDP ov IPv6.
+TCPv6 server - The OpenVPN communicates using TC over IPv6 in server mode.
+TCPv6 client - The OpenVPN communicates using TC over IPv6 in client mode.
 UDP/TCP port Specifies the port of the relevant protocol (UDP or TCP).
-Remote IP Address Specifies the IPv4, IPv6 address or domain name of the opposite side of the tunnel.
-Remote Subnet IPv4 address of a network behind opposite side of the tunnel.
-Remote Subnet Mask IPv4 subnet mask of a network behind opposite tunnel's side.
-Redirect Gateway Adds (rewrites) the default gateway.
-All the packets are then sent to this gateway via tunnel, if there is no other specified default gateway inside them.
+Specifies the IPv4, IPv6 address or domain name of the opposite TCP server - The OpenVPN communicates using TCP server mode.
+TCP client - The OpenVPN communicates using TCP client mode.
+UDPv6 - The OpenVPN communicates using UDP ov IPv6.
+TCPv6 server - The OpenVPN communicates using TC over IPv6 in server mode.
+TCPv6 client - The OpenVPN communicates using TC over IPv6 in client mode.
+UDP/TCP port Specifies the port of the relevant protocol (UDP or TCP).
+Remote IP Address Specifies the IPv4, IPv6 address or domain name of the opposite Remote IP Address Specifies the IPv4, IPv6 address or domain name of the opposit , Remote Subnet IPv4 address of a network behind opposite side of the tunnel.
+Remote Subnet Mask Redirect Gateway Adds (rewrites) the default gateway.
+All the packets are then se to this gateway via tunnel, if there is no other specified defau gateway inside them.
 Local Interface IP Address Specifies the IPv4 address of a local interface.
-For proper rout- ing it is recommended to fill-in any IPv4 address from local range even if you are using IPv6 tunnel only.
-Remote Interface IP Address Specifies the IPv4 address of the interface of opposite side of the tunnel.
-For proper routing it is recommended to fill-in any IPv4 address from local range even if you are using IPv6 tunnel only.
+For proper rou ing it is recommended to fill-in any IPv4 address from loc range even if you are using IPv6 tunnel only.
+Remote Interface IP Address Specifies the IPv4 address of the interface of opposite side the tunnel.
+For proper routing it is recommended to fill- any IPv4 address from local range even if you are using IPv tunnel only.
 Remote IPv6 Subnet IPv6 address of the remote IPv6 network.
-Equivalent of the Re-mote Subnet in IPv4 section.
+Equivalent of the R mote Subnet in IPv4 section.
 Remote IPv6 Prefix IPv6 prefix of the remote IPv6 network.
 Equivalent of the Remote Subnet Mask in IPv4 section.
-Local Interface IPv6 Address Specifies the IPv6 address of a local interface.
+Local Interface Specifies the IPv6 address of a local interface.
+IPv6 Address